sarahforzley/universal-docs/api/endpoints.md

 ## Headers

 Request headers are available in APIs using the `$Headers` variable.
 The variable is a hashtable.
-To access a header, use the following syntax.
+To access a header, use the following syntax:

 ```powershell
 $Headers['Content-Type']